t0mpr1c3/DAKexport/HEADER.md

 between files are most easily viewed in a hex editor.

 Listed below are some of the important locations in the header.

-There are various other parameters that can be left as default values.
-Nobody cares if the font for the colour names is Arial or Calibri.
+Byte 0x20 and bytes 0x35 and up are used in obfuscation.
+Changing any of these values will screw up the file.

 Some of the options require validation in the DAK GUI.
 For example, the colour Jacquard options cannot be selected if the pattern contains too few colours.

-## Miscellaneous
-* "Magic numbers" - location 0x00=0x633744 ('D7c'), 0x20=0x46, 0x35=0x00989680, 0x39=0x0000007B
-* Random number - location 0x3D, 16 bit word. seems to vary unpredictably between files. used in obfuscation.

 ## Dimensions
 * Height - locations 0x03 0x07, 16 bit word
-* Width - locations 0x05 0x09 0x15, 16 bit word
+* Width - locations 0x05 0x09, 16 bit word

 ## Repeats
 * Horizontal repeats - location 0x0B, 16 bit word